 For coastal locations, tropical storms and hurricanes are the main concern when it comes to natural disasters.
 While you may have several days to get ready for an approaching tropical storm, it is still wise to be prepared well in advance as some supplies, like plywood for boarding up windows, may sell out quickly.
 Double-check your insurance coverage way in advance too.
 Named Storm coverage is often excluded from standard property policies and must be purchased separately.
 In addition to having board-up materials on hand and the proper insurance, you will also want to:

-- Make sure all trees and shrubs are well-trimmed to make them more wind resistant.
+- Trim all trees and shrubs to make them more wind resistant.

-- Secure any loose gutters or downspouts and clear any clogged areas to prevent water damage.
+- Secure loose gutters or downspouts and clear any clogged areas to prevent water damage.

 - Be sure the battery backup for your sump pump is in good working order to prevent drain backups.